-Lapis wondered what had happened in the last few days, to make Rinan openly bitter.
-He normally held his opinions to himself, because too many on the Grey Streets simply wanted to live their lives in peace, rather than argue with a street rat about the squalid conditions and their lack of motivation to change it.
+Lapis wondered what happened in the last few days, to make Rinan openly bitter.
+He typically held his opinions to himself, because too many on the Grey Streets simply wanted to live their lives in peace, rather than argue with a street rat about the squalid conditions and their lack of motivation to change it.
 She worried that he looked at the rebellion as a means to initiate societal transformation, and she knew, too well, the gut-deep, debilitating disappointment that accompanied that belief.

 Stupid shits and their prejudices.

 “Lady!” she breathed, her blue eyes sparkling.
 “I just bought a new book!
 It has all the plays Anres Playwright wrote!”